Northkz/CSCI3100_twitter_app/front/src/styles/readme.md

-this is the folder for aditional css files
+this is a folder for aditional css files